Bath College

 Bath College is a further education college in the centre of Bath, Somerset and in Westfield, Somerset, England.
-It was formed in April 2015 by the merger of City of Bath College and Norton Radstock College.
+It was formed on 7 April 2015 by the merger of City of Bath College and Norton Radstock College.
 The College also offers Higher Education courses and has its own Undergraduate building.

 History

 The college was formed in 1892 under the combined names of Bath City Science, Art, and Technical Schools.
 Its creation arose out of the need to encourage young people to take an interest in the sciences, and for them to be made aware of the technical innovations that were occurring at the end of the 19th century.
 In April 1896 these new Schools, including Bath Municipal Technical College, occupied the new north extension of the Guildhall, Bath.

 In 1910 Long Acre, Walcot was taken over as additional accommodation for technical training, mainly as a domestic science college.
 In 1914 the Old Jail at Twerton was converted and opened as Twerton Technical Institute.
 In 1927 a Junior Bath Technical School opened at Bath Technical College and in 1929 a Junior School of Art (Bath School of Art and Design) followed, with the Junior School of Homecrafts being established in 1933.
 In 1934 the Domestic Science College moved from Long Acre, Walcot to Brougham Hayes, Lower Oldfield Park.
 This building, built in 1832 as a barracks, housed the Somerset Industrial School for Boys from 1866.

 These technical schools evolved into the Bath Technical College, which moved from the North Wing of the Guildhall in 1935 to Lower Borough Walls, taking over the buildings that were vacated when the Royal United Hospital moved to the new hospital in Combe Park.

 In 1955 work began on building the current Avon Street campus, which was first opened in 1960, followed by a move into extensions and the main building in 1963.
 The Kingsmead building, sports hall and theatre were opened in 1973.
 The Allen Building was opened in spring 1993.

 In 2009, City of Bath College had approximately 2,000 full-time and more than 6,000 part-time students.